sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

 ### Select an option

-If you have two or more options that the translation needs to show depending on another argument, you can use the `select` keyword to pass the necessary information for the message.
+If you have two or more options that the microcopy message needs to show depending on another argument, you can use the `select` keyword to pass the necessary information to the message.

-When you use `select` in the translation string, you will need to specify
+When you use `select` in the microcopy message, you will need to specify

 - the variable determining which option to use (here: `mode`)
 - the pattern we are following (here: `select`)